astampoulis/makam-paper-funpearl/artifact/README.md

 literate Markdown file that contains embedded Makam code.
-Though the literate files can be inspected and loaded into the Makam REPL directly, we find that isolating the code from each chapter makes the code easier to follow once somebody is comfortable with the material.
+Though the literate files can be inspected and loaded into the Makam REPL directly, we find that isolating the code from each chapter makes the code easier to follow for someone comfortable with the material.

 The list of files corresponding to each chapter is: